rperre/rperre-s-PROMPT/README.md

 bash prompt for developers

 This project is still new, I'm figuring out the features I want to have and implementing them with a minimum quality.
-When I get the prompt that I want to see and you I'll start optimizing.
+When I get the prompt that I want to see I'll start optimising.

 As it is it's not bad I'm using it in my day-to-day actually, but still needs a performance boost.